Harley Dual Disc Caliper Rebuild (1977-1983)

 Left and right calipers have identical brake pads, assembly plates, and pins.

 The old caliper pins had a little corrosion on them, and were sanded smooth with Emory cloth.
-If your caliper pins need replacement, their part number is 44162-77.
+If your pins need replacement, you can buy them here.

 Replacement Dual Calipers